 This topic is near to my heart.
 I have lived with poker pros and been part of the poker community in Australia, Central America and Southeast Asia so this is truly an insider’s guide.
 We have a seperate page about moving overseas as a professional sports bettor.

-Bitcoin has solved most of the complications and problems that made European and US poker pros need to move overseas in the old government currency days.
+Crypto has solved most of the complications and problems that made European and US poker pros need to move overseas in the old government currency days.

 After black friday hundreds of American grinders moved to place like Costa Rica and Thailand because poker sites would no longer accept their action from the states and because depositing and withdrawing funds from the states was too difficult, slow and expensive.